Garran

 AreaSearch analysis reveals Garran significantly outperforming the majority of regions assessed nationwide

-The area functioned as an employment hub with 2.0 workers per resident, attracting workers from surrounding areas.
-Over the 12 months to September 2025, employment increased by 0.6% and labour force by 0.8%, causing unemployment to rise by 0.2 percentage points.
-By comparison, ACT recorded employment growth of 1.4%.
-State-level data to 25-Nov-25 showed ACT employment grew by 1.19% year-on-year with an unemployment rate of 4.5%.
-Jobs and Skills Australia's national employment forecasts from May-25 projected overall employment growth of 6.6% over five years and 13.7% over ten years, but local projections suggested Garran's employment should increase by 7.3% over five years and 14.9% over ten years.
+There were 2.0 workers per resident in Garran as of the Census, indicating it functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment increased by 0.6%, labour force by 0.8%, leading to a rise in unemployment rate by 0.2 percentage points.
+In comparison, ACT recorded employment growth of 1.4% and a fall in unemployment by 0.2 percentage points over the same period.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest total employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Garran's employment mix indicates local employment should increase by 7.3% over five years and 14.9% over ten years, though these are simple extrapolations for illustrative purposes only and do not account for localized population projections.

 Frequently Asked Questions - Employment